linyinfeng/oranc/README.md

    Run `oranc push --help` for more options.

+#### Limitations

+1. `oranc push` reads the SQLite database `/nix/var/nix/db/db.sqlite`.
+The directory containing the database, `/nix/var/nix/db`, is typically owned by root.
+To open the database, `oranc` must have permission to create WAL files under the directory.

+   To avoid requiring root permission to do `oranc push`, if `oranc push` does not able to create files under `/nix/var/nix/db/db.sqlite` and the argument `--allow-immutable-db` is passed, it will open the database in `immutable=1` mode, if another process writes to the database, `oranc push --allow-immutable-db` may fail.

+2. `oranc push` does not support pushing content-addressed realisations.

 ### Use OCI registries as substituters

 Try [oranc.li7g.com](https://oranc.li7g.com).
 It's better to self-host an instance.
 If you do so, please replace all `oranc.li7g.com` below with your instance.